 - 1. A live ball becomes dead: - a.
 When it goes out-of-bounds. - b.
 When a runner has a flag belt legally removed.
 A flag belt is considered to be removed when the clip is detached from the belt, if the belt is torn into more than one piece, or if a flag becomes loose on the belt or is torn off the belt. - c.
 If the runner's flag belt inadvertently falls off, or if a runner is playing without a flag belt, the runner is down when the defender legally tags the runner with one hand between the knees and shoulders. - d.
 The ball carrier touches the ground with any part of their body other than the hands or feet (ball is part of hand). - e.
 A touchdown, touchback, safety, or successful try is made. - f.
-A forward pass strikes the ground or is caught simultaneously by opposing players - g.
-When a backward pass or fumble strikes the ground or is caught simultaneously by opposing players, or when a snapped ball hits the ground. - h.
-When an official sounds their whistle inadvertently during a down.
+When the ball strikes the ground following first touching by the kicking team. - g.
+When a player of the kicking team catches a punt which is beyond the neutral zone; when an untouched punt comes to rest on the ground and no player attempts to secure it. - h.
+A forward pass strikes the ground or is caught simultaneously by opposing players - i.
+When a backward pass or fumble strikes the ground or is caught simultaneously by opposing players, or when a snapped ball hits the ground. - j.
+When a muff of a punt strikes the ground. - k.
+When an official sounds his/her whistle inadvertently during a down.